Recipe Overview

 - Whisk dry ingredients in a medium bowl, set aside.

-- Using a mixer, beat oil, yogurt, and sugar on high until combined.
+- Using a mixer (see note), beat oil, yogurt, and sugar on high until combined.
 Beat in eggs and vanilla until combined.
 With mixer on low, alternate adding flour mixture and milk (about half of each at a time).
+Do not overmix.
+Batter will be slightly lumpy.
 Fold in chopped apples.

-- Divide into prepared muffin cups and sprinkle tops with turbinado sugar.
-Bake for 20-25 minutes.
+- Divide into prepared muffin cups and sprinkle tops with turbinado sugar or cinnamon sugar.
+Bake for 20 to 25 minutes, or until toothpick inserted in center comes out clean or with a few crumbs clinging.

 Notes